orneryd/ui-lodash/README.md

 # ui-lodash
 LoDash adapter for angular.js

-Also exposes all lodash api's as filters and injects lodash as a factory.
+Also exposes every lodash api as a filter and injects lodash as a factory.
 ```
 bower install ui-lodash --save
 or